krishna070502/Venus-Systems/Documentation/PERMISSION_SYSTEM.md

 **File:** `frontend/app/admin/page.tsx`

-CoreDesk includes a sophisticated dynamic permission display system that automatically shows ALL user permissions without requiring code changes for new permissions.
+Venus Chicken includes a sophisticated dynamic permission display system that automatically shows ALL user permissions without requiring code changes for new permissions.

 **How It Works:**